 - A high-resolution image is helpful to use as the feature image.
 This must be one that you photographed or created.
 If you licensed the art for use, that is fine too, as long as you provide us the proof.

 Where should you send your essay?

 When is the due date?

 This is not a contest, nor a deadline-driven event.
-Any essays sent in will be published here soon after they’re received.
-Note that the owner will be on vacation from October 8-21, so stories sent in during that time will be published after October 21.
+Any essays sent in will be published here soon after they’re received, as long as they follow the guidelines.

 - Please keep the word count between 500-2,000 words.